 Directions: How to Crochet the Classic Granny Square

-Any type of yearn and crochet hook would work for this pattern.
+Any type of yarn and crochet hook would work for this pattern.
 However, a nice and easy place to start with is a worsted weight yarn and a Size H (5.0 mm) crochet hook.
 A worsted weight yarn is like an all-purpose yarn that is of medium weight.

 An easy way to choose the crochet hook for this project: Whatever you choose for a yarn, look on the package as it will tell you the yarn weight and the crochet hook recommended for the yarn.